addrummond/ibex/docs/manual.md

     ["sep", "Separator", {transfer: 1000, normalMessage: "Please wait for the next sentence."}]
 ```

 When the `transfer` option is set to 1000, this specifies that there should be a 1000ms wait before the next item.
 The `normalMessage` option gives the message that should be displayed if the participant didn't do anything wrong on the previous item (see the section "Communication between elements" for more details).
 If the other items have failure conditions, you should set the `errorMessage` option too.
-If you want the participant to proceed by pressing a key rather than waiting, set `transfer` to "keypress".
+If you want the participant to proceed by pressing a key rather than waiting, set `transfer` to `"keypress"`.

 The shuffle sequence operator `sepWith` is provided for the purpose of interpolating separators with other items.
 It takes two arguments: the first is a shuffle sequence specifying the sequence of items which should be used to separate the other items; the second argument is a shuffle sequence specifying the other items.